Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Handling partial payments and flexible rent collection

 This flexibility can be a valuable tool for tenant retention and mitigating financial hardship.
 Clear communication and documented agreements are crucial when allowing partial payments.
-For those interested, exploring split rent payments app options might also be beneficial.
+For those interested, exploring split rent payment app options might also be beneficial.

 Addressing payment disputes and chargebacks